sr99622/libonvif/README.md

 ---

-The Video Panel has multple modes of operation.
+The Video Panel has multiple modes of operation.
 The default setting is for motion, which can be used without further configuration and will run easily on a CPU only computer.
 YOLOX requires the installation of additional python packages, namely pytorch and openvino.
 YOLOX will perform well on NVIDIA, AMD ROCm, and Intel Xe or ARC Graphics. yolov8 will perform well on recent Apple Silicon M chips and requires pytorch and ultralytics python modules.
 RyzenAI is available for AMD chips with NPU.

 In order for the panel to be enabled, either a camera or a file must be selected.
 If a camera is selected, the Video Alarm check box must also be selected on the Media Tab of the Camera Panel.
 If a file is selected, the Enable File check box on the Video Panel must be selected.